 It is zero when neither party owes the other any sum of money.
-This might be because both parties have borrowed and fully repaid identical amounts from each other.
+This might be because both parties have borrowed and repaid identical amounts to each other.

 At the end of the company’s financial year, the director will either owe the company money, the company will owe the director money, or nothing will be owed by either party.
-Accordingly, this account will be shown as an asset or liability on the balance sheet of the company.
+Accordingly, it will be shown as an asset or liability on the balance sheet of the company.

-Items which should be included, or which should contribute to a director’s loan account include:
+Items that should be included or should contribute to a director’s loan account include: